kubernetes/kubernetes/docs/design/persistent-volume-provisioning.md

 	Template *PersistentVolumeTemplateSpec `json:"template,omitempty"`
 }

-// PersistentVolumeControllerStatus represents the current status of a PVController type PersistentVolumeControllerStatus struct {
+// PersistentVolumeSetStatus represents the current status of a PVController type PersistentVolumeSetStatus struct {
 	// BoundReplicas is the number of replicas of this volume that are currently bound to PersistentVolumeClaims BoundReplicas int `json:"boundReplicas"`
 	UnboundReplicas int `json:"unboundReplicas"`